zircleUI/docs/docs/api/z-canvas.md

 ### Full and mixed modes
 <img :src="$withBase('/zircle-full.png')" style="margin-top: 20px; float:right" width="250px"/>

-`z-canvas` comes with two modes that you can change using `config()`.
+**Zircle ui** comes with two modes that you can change using `config()`.
 By default, the app is in [full mode](/api/) and the `z-canvas` fulfills the browser's viewport.

 <img :src="$withBase('/zircle-mixed.png')" style="margin-top: 20px; clear: right; float:right" width="250px"/>

-In case you set your app as [mixed mode](/api/) your application coexists with other implementations outside the scope of Zircle.
+In case you set your app as [mixed mode](/api/) your application coexists with other implementations outside the scope of **zircle ui**.
 In this case you need to add some css styles (width, height, border, etc.) into the `z-canvas`'s style or class attribute.

-The main difference between `full` and `mixed` mode is that in full mode Zircle pay attention to the browser's viewport, and in mixed mode the reference is the `z-canvas` itself.
+The main difference between `full` and `mixed` mode is that in full mode **zircle ui** pays attention to the browser's viewport, and in mixed mode the reference is the `z-canvas` itself.

-You should use `full` mode to build applications solely based on Zircle and `mixed` to interact with other elements outside Zircle.
+You should use `full` mode to build applications solely based on **zircle ui** and `mixed` to interact with other elements outside Zircle.

 ```html{3}
 <div id="app">